rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 ### Why isn't this the primary proposal?

-There are two big issues with using the `Any` trait that I believe justify the more complicated solution.
+There are two significant issues with using the `Any` trait that motivate the more complicated solution.

 - You cannot return dynamically sized types as `&dyn Any`
 - It's easy to introduce runtime errors with `&dyn Any` by either comparing to or returning the wrong type

-By making all the type id comparison internal to the `Request` type it is impossible to compare the wrong type ids.
+By making all the `TypeId` comparison internal to the `Request` type it is impossible to compare the wrong `TypeId`s.
 By encouraging explicit type parameters when calling `provide` the compiler is able to catch errors where the type passed in doesn't match the type that was expected.
 So while the API for the main proposal is more complicated it should be less error prone.